-Traveling for the weekend?
+Planning a road trip?
 Don’t forget to pack food safety.
 When eating and drinking while traveling on the road, follow simple food safety principles and procedures, so your trip can be memorable for the right reasons.

-The main rules when it comes to food safety while traveling to keep hot foods hot and cold foods cold and don’t forget proper hand washing.
+The basic rules when it comes to food safety while traveling are to:

 - Learn about foodborne pathogens, cross contamination, hot and cold food holding, personal hygiene and how to prevent foodborne illnesses.

 - Food Manager Training & ANSI Certification - $99.00

 - Food Handler Training - only $7.00

 - Food Allergy Training - $15.00